Dynamic Cantor Derivative Logic: Dynamic Topological Logics

-\begin{theorem}[Simmons \cite{simmons} and Esakia \cite{esakia}] $\mathbf{GL}$ is the logic of all scattered topological derivative spaces, as well as the logic of all converse well-founded derivative frames and the logic of all finite, transitive, irreflexive derivative frames. \end{theorem}
+\begin{thm}[Simmons \cite{simmons} and Esakia \cite{esakia}] $\mathbf{GL}$ is the logic of all scattered topological derivative spaces, as well as the logic of all converse well-founded derivative frames and the logic of all finite, transitive, irreflexive derivative frames. \end{thm}

 Aside from its topological interpretation, the logic $\mathbf{GL}$ is of particular interest as it is also the logic of provability in Peano arithmetic, as was shown by Boolos \cite{boolo}.
 Meanwhile, logics with the $\rm C$ and $\rm H$ axioms correspond to classes of dynamical systems.